This post may contain affiliate links.

 Apply small drops of glue on the cone where you’d like to add the pompoms or styrofoam balls.
 If using styrofoam, place the unpainted flat side of the ball to the tree.

 Use the template to cut out some stars.
-Once the tree is completely dry, glue a star cutout to the top of the tree.
+Once your yarn wrapped tree is completely dry, glue a star cutout to the top of the tree.

 Enhance Your Craft Time